isha-1212/github-final-project-/README.md

 # Simple Interest Calculator

-This project contains a simple bash script to calculate simple interest using principal, rate, and time.
+This project calculates simple interest based on principal, rate, and time.